piplabs/subnet-worker-client/docs/WCP_SOT.md

 - SubnetControlPlane: `isWorkerActive(addr)`, capacity tracking, worker stats.
 - WorkflowEngine: `resumeWorkflow(instance)` (future).

+### Chain and Finality
+- The Subnet chain runs CometBFT consensus, providing instant finality (no re-orgs).
+This simplifies confirmer logic and reconciliation: once a transaction is included, it is finalized without probabilistic reorg risk.

 ### Reliability
 - If DB wiped, rehydrate via `getWorkerActivities(wallet)` + `getActivity(id)`; rebuild `inflight` and re-enqueue work (see global architecture doc for details).